learn-co-students/javascript-assessment-web-0217/README.md

 + `CommentsController.prototype.render(commentObject)`
   + selects the appropriate `ul` for this comment to be added to
   + appends the new comment element to this `ul`
-  + Don't try to copy the `ImagesController.render` function because that is implemented different
+  + Don't try to copy the `ImagesController.render` function because that is implemented differently

 Build the following on the comment class model (Use ES6 syntax)